 Date: May 21st, 2019

-The speakers will introduce the “Stepping Stones to Watershed Governance” framework, which helps groups strategically assess their progress and impact, and identify their priorities to move forward to gain greater influence and strengthen collaborations.
-Drawing on real-world examples, they will then focus on one particularly important aspect of successful watershed governance: securing sustainable funding.
-The speakers will share stories from B.C. watersheds that have experimented with different approaches to generating reliable revenues to support their work.
+The speakers introduce the “Stepping Stones to Watershed Governance” framework, which helps groups strategically assess their progress and impact, and identify their priorities to move forward to gain greater influence and strengthen collaborations.
+Drawing on real-world examples, the speakers focus on one particularly important aspect of successful watershed governance: securing sustainable funding.
+They share stories from B.C. watersheds that have experimented with different approaches to generating reliable revenues to support their work.

 Natasha Overduin (Centre for Indigenous Environmental Resources & POLIS Water Sustainability Project)

 Zita Botelho (Sustainable Funding for Watershed Governance Initiative)

 Alex Etchell (BC Freshwater Legacy Initiative & Nicola Watershed Governance Project)